AugurProject/augur-audits/README.md

 Summaries of findings from audits of the Augur & Ethereum codebases will be published here.

+## Augur Core

+The [Zeppelin](https://zeppelin.solutions) team was hired to review and audit Augur's core contracts.
+The Zeppelin team iterated with our changes and fixes three times, resulting in a final hash of:

+`7f3c79a5dd471a98df8f66a640902e063f15f796`

+Both [LeastAuthority](https://leastauthority.com) and [Securify](https://securify.ch) (ChainSecurity) also performed audits on the Augur core codebase.
+However, they were performed on the inital set of contracts, with the hash of:

+`45e1afb7eb1a895d923c97fe01e068c772c583ef`

+The Zeppelin report was disclosed on **March 12th, 2017** at 9:27AM PST.
+The LeastAuthroity and Securify reports were disclosed at time of this GitHub commit.

 ## Solidity Compiler
 The [Coinspect](https://coinspect.com) team was hired to review and audit the Solidity compiler.
 The final report was disclosed on **December 11th, 2017** at 10AM PST.